 Paul V. Rost is a founding shareholder of Cunningham, Vogel & Rost, P.C.
 His principal practice involves land use and zoning issues along with other matters affecting municipalities and other governmental entities.

-Paul serves as the City Attorney for Fenton, Green Park, Warson Woods, and Wright City, Missouri, and the Village Attorney for the Village of Marlborough, Missouri.
+Paul serves as the City Attorney for Green Park, Twin Oaks, Warson Woods, and Wright City, Missouri, and the Village Attorney for the Village of Marlborough, Missouri.
 Paul has also served as consultant to municipalities with regard to land use planning and regulation and has assisted in drafting and reviewing comprehensive zoning codes.
 Paul has represented municipalities in zoning and land use matters before their boards of adjustment, has served as counsel to planning and zoning commissions, and has advised municipalities in the drafting, interpretation and enforcement of various codes and ordinances.
 He has also represented these public entities in litigation both at the trial level and before the court of appeals.
 In addition, Paul has been responsible for the development and implementation of various municipal administrative procedures.
 He has experience with bidding procedures and prevailing wage compliance on public works projects.

 Paul has experience with public/private partnerships and financing options such as tax abatement (Chapter 353), and Transportation Development Districts (TDD) and Tax Increment Financing (TIF).
 Paul also has experience with state and federal administrative proceedings, as well as in a broad array of contract disputes, arbitration matters, and class actions.